azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/lontara.md

 ## Writing System
 The Lontara writing system consists of **consonants**, **vowels**

-* There is not virama (vowel killer) in Lontara.
+* There is no virama (vowel killer) in Lontara.
 So usually when a syllable ended in a consonant, the consonant would not be written.
 An example is how sara (sadness), sara' (to rule), and sarang (nest) would all be written as ᨔᨑ (sara)
 *
-### Consonants :
+### Consonants

 | Standard Latin | Reversible Latin    | Lontara | Phonetic Reading (IPA) |
 | ------- | ------- | ------- | --- |